nik-yo/Resume/master.md

 - Developed CloudSaver iOS app using Swift and XCode.
 {{- end }}
 -	Automated moving of data to smaller AWS EBS volumes using shell script, PowerShell and AWS SSM for various OS.
--	Integrated SAML 2.0 SSO handling using Sustainsys/SAML2 library on CloudSaver web application for Okta, OneLogin and Ping Identity.
+-	Integrated Okta, OneLogin and Ping Identity SAML 2.0 SSO with CloudSaver app using Sustainsys/SAML2 library.
 {{- end -}}
 {{ if .AfterAug2017 }}

 **Web Application Developer**\
-WorkView, LLC.
-(August 2017 – August 2019)
+WorkView, LLC (July 2017 – August 2019)
-- Developed and released WorkView mobile app for iOS and Android with ASP.NET Web API backend.
+{{- if not .Top5 }}

 - Enhanced Partner Portal ASP.NET Web Forms application.
 - Created windows console app to send out WorkView scheduled reports.
-- Wrote code to export reports in PDF with Tallcomponent TallPDF.NET and in Excel with embedded macro with EPPlus.
-- Enabled import of projects and to-dos from Basecamp3 to WorkView.
-- Created Gantt chart of projects and tasks programmatically using DayPilot Gantt.
 - Added copy button to allow user to copy to clipboard using clipboard.js.
 - Created a scheduled report monitoring web application.
 - Added logic to extract text from html formatted string using HTML Agility Pack.